UnlyEd/next-right-now/guides/ci-cd/setup-github-actions.md

 _**production**_ (see [`deploy-vercel-production`](./deploy-vercel-production.yml)):
 Commits pushed to the `master` branch will automatically deploy the "CUSTOMER_REF" specified in `now.json` to Vercel, but will use it's production configuration.

-> N.B: Those events are triggered by pushed commit, but also merged branches.
+> Tip: Those events are triggered by any pushed commit, but also merged branches.

 ### GitHub Actions Jobs workflow